Equilibration of objective observables in a dynamical model of quantum measurements: Objectivity via dynamical equilibration of closed systems

 where $\mathfrak{D}$ is the dimensionality of the total Hilbert space.
 When the Hamiltonian is non-degenerate or the initial state is pure, the effective dimension is simply the inverse purity of the equilibrium state $d_{\mathrm{eff}}=1/\operatorname{tr}(\rho_{\text{eq}}^2)$ \cite{romero2020equilibration}.
 Heuristically, it tells us how much of the total Hilbert space is explored by the state during the time evolution.

 This bound indicates that for $\|O\|^2<<d_{\mathrm{eff}}$, the observable will equilibrate.
 A similar bound also exists for the equilibration on average of sub-systems \cite{linden2009quantum}, which can be proven using the observable bound.
+Note that the assumption of non-degenerate energy gaps can be relaxed~\cite{short2012quantum}.

-As noted above, the MEH models a quantum measurement as a dynamical and entropy-increasing transition to equilibrium.
-In \cite{schwarzhans2023quantum}, the conditions under which an equilibrium state is objective were studied, i.e.\ when $\rho_{\text{eq}}=\rho^{\text{SBS}}$.
+As noted above, we model a quantum measurement as a dynamical and entropy-increasing transition to equilibrium.
+In \cite{schwarzhans2025quantum}, the conditions under which an equilibrium state is objective were studied, i.e.\ when $\rho_{\text{eq}}=\rho^{\text{SBS}}$.
 It was shown that this exact relation is impossible, and can only be approached asymptotically as the size of the environment increases.
 This leaves open the question, however, of which degrees of freedom (i.e. which observables) in the environment will encode the measurement statistics.
 We address this in Section~\ref{measure}.